Beshario/beshario.github.io/_posts/2017-09-10-3Dperception.md

 A support vector machine (SVM) is used to train the model.
 The SVM creates a model from a predefined histogram data from a training set. the training set file is generated from `capture_features_pr2.py` script, then the robot classifies to best what it see to the model it made of what it already learned (cool huh?). a *linear kernel* using a C value of *0.1* is found accurate.

-For corss validation, a repetition of 20 was enough for the first scene, however, 40 repetitions were enough for the other two worlds.
+For cross validation, a repetition of 20 was enough for the first scene, however, 40 repetitions were enough for the other two worlds.

 For the project, the object identification general accuracy was of *97%* The confusion matrices below shows the normalized results for a test case using the trained model generated above.